openintentsframework/oif-contracts/README.md

 To implement a new lock or a different order type, the following considerations are required to make it compatible with the rest of the system:
 - **OutputSettler**: To be compatible with the `MandateOutput` OutputSettlers, implement `MandateOutput` described in `src/input/types/MandateOutputType.sol` using the encoding scheme from `src/libs/MandateOutputEncodingLib.sol`.
-- **Oracle**: To be compatible with OIF oracles, implement a validation function that calls either of the `IOracle` functions from `src/interfaces/IOracle.sol`.
+- **Oracle**: To be compatible with OIF oracles, implement a validation function that calls either of the `IInputOracle` functions from `src/interfaces/IInputOracle.sol`.

 Assuming the Settler supports both these structures, it is now compatible with the existing solvers and fillers.